Mashfiq97/Mashfiq97/README.md

 ### Hello, there!
 Here are the things I am currently working on! 👋

 - 🔭 I’m currently working on ...
-My thesis based on Emotion Recognition using Deep Learning.
+My thesis which is on Emotion Recognition using Deep Learning based approaches.
 - 🌱 I’m currently learning ...
 Structured Query Language(SQL).
 - 👯 I’m looking to collaborate on ...
 Computer Vision.
 - 💬 Ask me about ...
 Anything